This post may contain affiliate links.

 Is Micellar Water Good For Acne?

 Micellar water is not good or bad for acne.
 Micellar waters do not contain any ingredients that would help or treat acne.
 If anything, the oil in the micellar water could end up clogging your pores and creating new acne.
-This is also why I recommend following with a separate cleanser if you use micellar waters.
+This is also why I recommend following with a separate cleanser if you use micellar waters and are acne prone!

 Should You Moisturize After Micellar Water?